 In l-transposition, the atrioventricular relationships are discordant, with the right atrium connected to the left ventricle and the left atrium to the right ventricle (ventricular inversion).
 The great arteries are also transposed, with the aorta arising from the right ventricle and the pulmonary artery from the left.
+The aorta arises to the left of the pulmonary artery (hence the designation 1 for levotransposition).
+The aorta may be anterior to the pulmonary artery; usually, they are nearly side by side.
 Desaturated systemic venous blood is returned to a normally positioned right atrium, from which it passes through a bicuspid atrioventricular (mitral) valve into a right-sided ventricle that has the architecture and smooth wall morphologic features of the normal left ventricle.